jhaskinsjr/nebula/README.md

 on core 0 (irrespective of whether they ultimately retire)
 * **/tmp/oroblanco/sum/0000_commit.py.log**: all instructions that
 retired on core 0
+* **/tmp/oroblanco/sum/stats.json**: counts of key events that occurred during the simulation for each core

 These log files assist with debugging and gaining deeper insights about the operation of the simulator and the pipeline designs that the simulator